 It’s finally gotten to that point.
 Either you or both you and your spouse want to file for divorce.
 You tried your hardest to make it work but it just wasn’t meant to last.
 Divorce can be extremely messy.
 Especially when it involves children or possibly paying alimony.
 Before even getting to that point you need to know the steps you have to take in order to file for divorce.

 In order to file for a divorce in the state of Utah, your first step will be preparing your forms.
-Utah has a convenient system for this called Online Court Assistance Program (OCAP).
+Utah has a convenient system for this called the Online Court Assistance Program (OCAP).
 The system will show you how to fill out the proper forms that are required.
-The system will prepare the paperwork for you and everything expect for filing your paperwork.
+The system will prepare the paperwork for you and everything except for filing your paperwork.

 The next step in filing for divorce is to sign the divorce forms with the presence of a notary.
 You can find a notary through your bank (it is often a free service provided to customers) or you can find one through private businesses like check-cashing services or at the courthouse.

 Next, you will file the divorce forms in the clerk’s office of the court in the county where you live.
 You will be charged $310 for a filing fee.
 You can file a motion in order to get this fee waived.
 But in order to do this, you need to prove that you can’t afford this fee.
 You would have to provide a detailed description of your expenses, income, debts, and property.